Australian administrative law: Administrative Appeals Tribunal

 The Administrative Appeals Tribunal (AAT) conducts independent merits review of administrative decisions made under Commonwealth laws.
 The AAT can review decisions made by Commonwealth ministers, departments and agencies.
 In some circumstances, decisions made by state governments, non-government bodies or under Norfolk Island law can also be reviewed.
 Within the scope of merits review, the Tribunal's duty is to make the correct or preferable decision in each case on the material before it.

 The AAT was established by the Administrative Appeals Tribunal Act 1975 (Cth) as a hybrid between court and administrative agency.
 Among the tribunal's objectives is to provide a mechanism for review that upholds the ideas of being "fair, just, economical, informal and quick."
 The most significant underlying changes introduced with the AAT are the availability of review on the merits, and a right to obtain reasons for decisions.

 On 1 July 2015, the Migration Review Tribunal (MRT), Refugee Review Tribunal (RRT) and Social Security Appeals Tribunal (SSAT) merged with the AAT.

 The AAT has a standing requirement that must be satisfied before an application for review can be accepted.
 An application for review can be made by, or on behalf of, "any person or persons...whose interests are affected by the decision.
 A leading authority on the meaning of the phrase "interests are affected" is McHattan and Collector of Customs (NSW).
 An application for review can also be made by "an organisation or association of persons...if the decision relates to a matter included in the objects or purposes of the organisation or association".
 However, mere correlation to an organisation's objects or purposes will not grant standing as the relationship between the object of review and of the organisation must be 'real or genuine'.

 The AAT was designed to be accessible.
 It is free to file an application for review of a decision listed in section 22 of the Administrative Appeals Tribunal Regulation 2015 which, among other things, includes some decisions made by Centrelink, decisions made with regards to military or veteran compensation, and some Freedom of Information decisions.
 For most other decisions, a standard application fee applies of A$884, however a reduced fee of $100 is available to those eligible for concession or who are experiencing financial hardship.

-On 16 December 2022, the Hon Mark Dreyfus MP KC, the Commonwealth Attorney-General announced that the AAT will be abolished as "the former [Liberal] government fatally compromised the AAT... by appointing 85 former Liberal MPs, failed Liberal candidates, former Liberal staffers and other close Liberal associates" to the body.
-The ABC reports that a quarter of senior AAT members did not have any legal qualifications.
-Federal Court Justice Susan Kenny has been appointed as acting AAT President to oversee the transition process.
+On 16 December 2022, the Hon Mark Dreyfus MP KC, the Commonwealth Attorney-General announced that the AAT will be abolished as "the former [Liberal] government fatally compromised the AAT ... by appointing 85 former Liberal MPs, failed Liberal candidates, former Liberal staffers and other close Liberal associates" to the body.
+The ABC reported that a quarter of senior AAT members did not have any legal qualifications.
+Federal Court Justice Susan Kenny was appointed as acting AAT President to oversee the transition process.
+On 14 October 2024, the AAT finally ceased operations and all casework was transitioned over to the new Administrative Review Tribunal.